earwig/copyvios/README.md

 Running
 =======

-- Run `./build.py` to minify JS and CSS files after making any frontend changes.
+- Run `make` to minify JS and CSS files after making any frontend changes.

 - Start your WSGI server pointing to app:app.
+For production, uWSGI or Gunicorn are likely good options.
+For development, use `flask run`.